The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Markovian bridges and most probable transition paths

-\begin{remark} The well-posedness of the system \eqref{newsde} in the case $k=1$ has been discussed in \cite[Example 2.2]{Cetin2016}, and it can be verified that the conditions therein are all fulfilled by our Assumption \ref{wellposedfirst} (cf. \cite[Proposition 4.1]{Cetin2016}).
-Thus in the one dimensional case, the existence and uniqueness of the strong solutions to the Markovian bridge systems are promised in our framework.
-If $k\geq2$ and $\triangle U\geq \xi$, according to \cite[Theorem 1]{Metafune2011} we know that, there exists a positive constant $M_0$ depending only on the dimension $k$ and the diffusion coefficient $\sigma$ such that, if $\xi\neq0$,
+\begin{proof} The well-posedness of the system \eqref{newsde} in the case $k=1$ has been proved in \cite[Example 2.2]{Cetin2016}, and it can be verified that the conditions therein are all fulfilled by our Assumption \ref{wellposedfirst} (cf. \cite[Proposition 4.1]{Cetin2016}).
+Thus in the one-dimensional case, the existence and uniqueness of the strong solutions to the Markovian bridge systems are promised in our framework.
+If $k\geq2$ and $- \triangle U\geq \xi$, according to \cite[Theorem 1]{Metafune2011} we know that, there exists a positive constant $M_0$ depending only on the dimension $k$ and the diffusion coefficient $\sigma$ such that, if $\xi\neq0$,

 and if $\xi=0$,